mbt925/mbt925.github.io/content/projects/babynurse.md

 ---

 ### Privacy Policy
 Babynurse app doesn't collect any user data.
 All data are hosted locally on the device.
-The only collected data is those related to bug reporting tools.
+The only collected data are those related to the bug reporting tools.
 Babynurse utilizes Firebase Crashlytics for this purpose.